 Why does my Wi-Fi disconnect frequently or run slowly?

 Every single home in the world has some degree, whether small or large, of wireless interference – or EMI (electro-magnetic interference).
 Additionally, interference sometimes originates from outside the home.
 This can cause issues maintaining a connection to the wireless network and can also affect the speed of the wireless connection.
-Wireless performance cannot be guaranteed due the many variables in homes which can affect wireless connections.
+Wireless performance cannot be guaranteed due to the many variables in homes that can affect wireless connections.

 If the computers connected with Ethernet are working well, but the Wi-Fi devices are not, then the issue at hand is likely EMI.
 While the list of variables that can cause EMI is massive, there are some basic and common things we can check to improve the Wi-Fi signal:

 How high is the router off the ground?

 Generally, we want the router to be about 3-5 feet off of the ground, or in other words, at about the same height as the devices being used or even higher.